wznmickey/visualizeMe/presentation/main.typ

 - Filter different data columns in the csv file.
 - When the mouse is moved onto each point, the text of the point should be shown.
 - Better design of the layout of the page.
+- Use a url to import the latest online data.

 #focus-slide[